 Although it is under the control of the Chilean government, the distance between Easter Island and Chile is close to 2,300 miles (3,700 km).
 The Pitcairn Islands are the closest inhabited location, about 1,300 miles (2,100 km).
 I don’t have to convince you that it is worth your time and effort to do it – just remember, it’s a long haul!

 My Easter Island trip was a major priority for me.
-I made up my mind that the Rapa Nui Marathon would be my South American marathon – read my blog post here.
+I made up my mind that the Rapa Nui Marathon would be my South American marathon – read my blog post about the Easter Island Marathon.
 I stayed for eight days, and wished I could stay longer.

 2. Flights are limited.
 Get yours ASAP!